Vehicle registration plates of Palestine: Private vehicles between 1994 and July 2018

-For the first few years of issuance of this format, up until 2005, the shape and design of the license plate was slightly different.
-The positioning and the style of the Arabic letter "ف" and the English Letter "P" on the right hand side differed, with Arabic letter being on the bottom, and "P" on the top.
+For the first few years of issuance of this format until 2005, the shape and design of the license plate was slightly different.
+The positioning and the style of the Arabic letter "ف" and the English letter "P" on the right hand side differed, with the Arabic letter being on the bottom and "P" on the top.
 The license plate also featured an embossed green Eagle of Saladdin, the official emblem of Palestine.

-Motorcycle license plates had the same format and were treated as private vehicles, but were issued in two dimensions appropriate for back of a motorcycle.
+Motorcycle license plates had the same format and were treated as private vehicles, but were issued in two dimensions appropriate for the rear of a motorcycle.

 Public transport

-Vehicles serving the public transport (taxis, shared taxis, and buses) have green plates with white numbers.
-Taxi plates always end in -30.
+Public transport vehicles such as taxis, shared taxis and buses have green plates with white numbers.
+Taxi plates always end in "30".

 Plates for government vehicles

-Vehicles belonging to the Palestinian Authority use white number plates with red numbers.
-Those are officials' cars, ambulances, fire brigade police and special police (military).

-The numbers match the format XXXX with leading zeros.
+Vehicles belonging to the Palestinian Authority such as officials' cars, ambulances, fire brigade police and special military police use white number plates with red numbers in the XXXX format with leading zeros.

-For the first few years of issuance of this format, up until 2005, the shape and design of the license plate was slightly different.
+For the first few years of issuance of this format until 2005, the shape and design of the license plate was slightly different.

-Currently new registered police vehicles get also green-on-white plates ending in -99.
+Currently, newly registered police vehicles receive green-on-white plates ending in "99".

 Stolen vehicle plates

 This class of license plates, unique in the world, is the outcome of the complications related to the Israeli–Palestinian peace process.

-With the signing of Gaza–Jericho Agreement, establishment of the Palestinian Civil Police Force, and replacement of Israel Police in most areas of the Gaza Strip with this newly created police force, Israeli car thieves fenced about 15,000 stolen cars into the Gaza Strip, where they were then sold, away from the reach of Israel Police.
-Israeli car owners, unable to retrieve their cars, would get reimbursed by their insurance, and they would go buy new cars.
-So in effect, Israeli insurance companies were paying for Gaza's used car trade.
-When the insurance companies sued, the Palestinian Authority settled, and the settlement cost was offset in part by much higher registration fees for cars that had been stolen.
-So to designate those cars, they were given special license plates.
+With the signing of Gaza–Jericho Agreement, establishment of the Palestinian Civil Police Force, and replacement of Israel Police in most areas of the Gaza Strip with the former, Israeli car thieves fenced about 15,000 stolen cars into the Gaza Strip, where they were then sold away from the reach of Israel Police.
+Israeli car owners, unable to retrieve their cars, would be reimbursed by their insurance, and they would buy new cars.
+In effect, this resulted in Israeli insurance companies paying for Gaza's used car trade.
+When the insurance companies sued, the Palestinian Authority settled and the settlement cost was offset in part by increased registration fees for cars that had been stolen: to designate those cars, they were given special license plates.
 These license plates had black texts and black borders on a white background.
-On the right hand side, instead of having "P / ف" national identifiers, as was the norm with other types of registration plates.
-They had "ف / م".
-The Arabic letter "م" stands for المقيدة, meaning "Restricted", and in effect being a euphemism referring to the vehicle's origins.
-By 2005, the Palestinian Authority has phased this class of license plates out, and replaced them with typical license plates, as appropriate.
+On the right hand side, instead of having the "P / ف" national identifiers, as was the norm with other types of registration plates, they had "ف / م".
+The Arabic letter "م" stands for المقيدة, meaning "restricted", and was effectively a euphemism referring to the vehicle's origins.
+By 2005, the Palestinian Authority phased this class of license plates out and replaced them with typical license plates.